-At Rural Heat we have a wealth of experience and expertise in providing renewable energy solutions to commercial and domestic users.
+At Charming Stoves we have a wealth of experience and expertise in providing renewable energy solutions to commercial and domestic users.

 We supply, fit, service, repair and maintain solar hot water systems and can provide expert advice you can understand.